Waitākere ward

-Waitākere Ward is a district of Auckland Council in New Zealand.
-It consists of the part of the old Waitakere City lying west of a line from Te Atatū Peninsula to Titirangi.
+The Waitākere ward is an electoral ward of Auckland Council in New Zealand.
+It covers part of the old Waitakere City lying west of a line from Te Atatū Peninsula to Titirangi.

 The ward elects two councillors, currently Shane Henderson and Ken Turner, who have oversight of its two local boards, Henderson-Massey and Waitākere Ranges.

 Demographics

 Waitākere ward covers 359.00 km2 and had an estimated population of as of with a population density of people per km^{2}.